 “The Internet of Things (IoT) is a system of interrelated computing devices, mechanical and digital machines, objects, animals or people that are provided with unique identifiers and the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.”

 — “What is the Internet of Things” on IoT Agenda.

-Still Don’t Know How an IoT System Actually Works?
+Still Don’t Know How an IoT Solution Actually Works?

-A complete IoT system integrates four distinct components: sensors/devices, connectivity, data processing, and a user interface.
+A complete IoT solution integrates four distinct components: sensors/devices, connectivity, data processing, and a user interface.
 Below I will briefly explain each component and what it does.

 First, sensors or devices collect data from their environment.
 This could be as simple as a temperature reading or as complex as a full video feed.

 I use “sensors/devices,” because multiple sensors can be bundled together or sensors can be part of a device that does more than just sense things.
 For example, your phone is a device that has multiple sensors (camera, accelerometer, GPS, etc), but your phone is not just a sensor.

 However, whether it’s a standalone sensor or a full device, in this first step data is being collected from the environment by something.

 Next, that data is sent to the cloud (what’s the cloud?), but it needs a way to get there!